functionland/docs/docs/reference-api.md

 ## Under the Covers

-To understand how the FULA client connects to a Box, it may help to understand what is going on under the covers.
+To understand how the Fula client connects to a Box, it may help to understand what is going on under the covers.

 The following Box  <->  Client class diagram shows the relationship and responsibility of each component.